 We designed the Area Study Organizer to help students integrate knowledge from multiple disciplines when studying a geographical or cultural area.
 This strategy was inspired by how people examine issues in academic subjects such as Middle Eastern and European Studies.

-We have curated essential questions and reflections items in cultural/social studies, geography, economics, and political studies, which we present on the first page of the Area Study Organizer.
+We have curated essential questions and reflection items in cultural/social studies, geography, economics, and political studies, which we present on the first page of the Area Study Organizer.
 These questions are organized by the disciplinary-lenses through which students can look.
 As always, we encourage you to adapt the strategy.
-Maybe, given your students' needs, it makes sense to start with a shorter description of the four dimensions or only focus on one at the time.
+Maybe, given your students' needs, it makes sense to start with a shorter description of the four dimensions or focus only on one at a time.

-This strategy template is similar to Grapes and PERSIA.
+This strategy template is similar to the mnemonic organizers, Grapes and PERSIA.
 It aims to help students organize information about an area into four conceptual categories.

-Studying a cultural area is complicated and usually is part of a week long unit that requires students to integrate information across texts, maps, videos, and other information sources.
+Studying a cultural area is complicated and usually part of a weeklong unit that requires students to integrate information across texts, maps, videos, and other information sources.
 This strategy can sensitize students to how our perspective may influence how we approach a topic and sometimes explain conflicting information or perspectives.
-For instance, you might ask students to use this organizer to take notes on texts related to a region form an economic and cultural perspective.
+For instance, you might ask students to use this organizer to take notes on texts related to a region from an economic and cultural perspective.
 The evaluation of the region may vary according to the lens one uses.
 So, for example, you might use this strategy to:

-What do my students need to become critical consumers and producers of knowledge within my discipline?
-And how can I support them in achieving this?
+What do students need to become critical consumers and producers of knowledge within a discipline?
+And how can teachers support them in achieving this?